Fundamental diagram of urban rail transit considering train-passenger interaction

 This means that the dynamics of the transit system are modeled by taking the conservation of trains into account as follows:

 where $L$ represents the length of the transit route.
 This exit-flow model has been employed in several studies to represent the macroscopic behavior of a transportation system \cite[e.g.,][]{Merchant1978dta, carey2004exitflow, Daganzo2007gridlock}.
-Note that the average train-density $k(t)$ can be defined as
+Note that the average train-density $k(t)$ is defined as

 which is consistent with Eq.~\eqref{macrodynamics}.
-Based on above functions and equations (i.e., $T(0)$, $a(t)$, $a_p(t)$, and Eqs.~\eqref{eq_d} and \eqref{eq_k}), $d(t)$ and $D(t)$ can be sequentially computed---in other words, the train traffic can be computed using the initial and boundary conditions and the exit-flow model based on the FD.
+Based on above functions and equations, $d(t)$ and $D(t)$ are sequentially computed---in other words, the train traffic is computed using the initial and boundary conditions and the exit-flow model based on the FD.

-The passenger traffic can be derived as follows.
+The passenger traffic is derived as follows.
 By the definition of the travel time of trains,

 holds.
-As $A(t)$ and $D(t)$ have already been obtained, the travel time $T(t)$ such that Eq.~\eqref{eq_TT} holds can be computed.
-Then, $D_p(t)$ and $d_p(t)$ can be computed from the definition of the travel time of passengers, which is also $T(t)$:
+As $A(t)$ and $D(t)$ have already been obtained, the travel time $T(t)$ such that Eq.~\eqref{eq_TT} holds is computed.
+Then, $D_p(t)$ and $d_p(t)$ are computed from the definition of the travel time of passengers, which is also $T(t)$: